 Berinag is a less frequented place which is snuggled in the Kumaon hills.
 It is enveloped by the thick forests, colossal streams, and diverse flora-fauna.
 Some of the nearby settlements to Berinag are Dhanoli, Bana, Bhattigaon, Banoli, Quarali, Tripuradevi and Sangarh.

-The minimun and maximum temperature in November in Berinag is 3°C and 14°C respectively.
-The weather is generally in November and you would feel throughout the day. clothes are recommended for Berinag in November.
+The minimun and maximum temperature in December in Berinag is 1°C and 11°C respectively.
+The weather is generally in December and you would feel throughout the day. clothes are recommended for Berinag in December.

 Berinag is famous among tourist as Hill Station.